Athena-Types/numerics-playground/README.md

   * `bin/abstest.ml` contains code to abstractly test a fpcore program (see [project proposal](https://github.com/sampsyo/cs6120/issues/510) for more details),

+  * `bin/paired.ml` contains code to transform a fpcore program into its paired representation (to avoid needing to reason about catastrophic cancellation in a compositional fashion),

   * `bin/parse.ml` contains example code to parse and reparse a fpcore program (for testing / demo purposes), and,